-Why Are Squirrels Cute and Rats Gross?
+Admit It, Squirrels Are Just Tree Rats

 Ben Dantzer had spent several frustrating days trying to capture a single squirrel when the epiphany arrived.
 Dantzer, a rodent researcher at the University of Michigan, was standing in the Canadian Yukon, scrutinizing the uncooperative squirrel, which was perched high in a spruce tree.
 Then, all of a sudden, he felt as though he was looking at an optical illusion: When he viewed the squirrel one way, he saw a squirrel; when he viewed it another way, he saw a rat.
 “I kind of think of squirrels as rats in costumes,” he told me.
-“Like with a fur coat and a dog’s nose from a costume shop.”
+“Like with a fur coat and a dog’s nose.”
 It’s true: The two rodents do look remarkably alike.
 And yet, for all their similarities, they elicit wildly different reactions from humans.
 Squirrels—aww.
 Rats—ick.
 What gives?

 People have been pondering this question for years.
 The absurdist TV series Portlandia takes it up in a sketch featuring three hipster rat puppets confounded by the preferential treatment afforded to their bushy-tailed brethren.
 Christoph Waltz, playing a Nazi colonel, deploys the enigma to justify the Holocaust in the opening scene of Inglourious Basterds.
 “You can’t make friends with a squirrel,” Sarah Jessica Parker declares on Sex and the City.
 “Squirrels are just rats with cuter outfits.”
 Numerous Reddit threads and Quora posts have also posed the question in one form or another, prompting lots of impassioned (and sometimes implausible) hypotheses.
 Debates devolve.
 The gloves come off.
 Things get ad hominem—or rather, ad rodentem.

 Not everyone accepts the popular consensus on rats and squirrels.
 There are those who reject it on the grounds that rats are actually cute—“Just like tiny dogs!” they say.
 “The sweetest little guys around.”
 Once, Juan Sanguinetti-Scheck, a rodent researcher at Harvard, stopped oncoming traffic to save an injured baby rat … while on a date. (“She was very supportive,” he assured me.)
 Then there are those who argue that squirrels are actually gross—“tree rats,” they call them, distinguished from their sewer-dwelling cousins only by some minor technicalities.
 These detractors note that squirrels are responsible for up to one in five American power outages, cause thousands of house fires a year, and, from time to time, indiscriminately attack humans.
-“Squirrels,” one Redditer writes, “are total dicks.”
+“Squirrels,” one Redditor writes, “are total dicks.”
 Such antipathy is nothing new.
 In 1918, California conscripted children into a week-long war on squirrels.
 “All the killing devices of modern warfare will be used in the effort to annihilate the squirrel army,” vowed one local newspaper.
 “Including gas.”

 But that’s not really the point.
 The point is that most people seem to acknowledge that whatever their personal feelings about these critters (and don’t even start on mice or gerbils or capybaras), public opinion skews pro-squirrel and anti-rat.
 The question is why.